 Our market intelligence gathered by our locally based experts gives unbiased and independent commentary to support you making key commercial choices.
 In addition, there is Fuel Ethanol coverage in Europe giving weekly prices, news and analysis.

-Supply of anhydrous fuel-grade ethanol increased in Q3 as wet weather and high water levels in parts of the US eased.
-Hydrous ethanol supply from the US to major export markets still flowed but shipments to China dried up due to high import tariffs and some efforts to clamp down on the movement of cargoes via transshipment hubs in southeast Asia.
+Supply of anhydrous fuel-grade ethanol increased due to healthy corn supplies.
+Hydrous ethanol supply from the US to major export markets still flowed, but shipments to China dried up due to high import tariffs and some efforts to clamp down on the imports of US cargoes via transshipment hubs in southeast Asia.